Regional Greenhouse Gas Initiative

-What is RGGI?
 The Regional Greenhouse Gas Initiative (RGGI) is a regional cap and trade program designed to reduce carbon dioxide emissions from the power sector.
 Regulated power plants are given allowances for CO2 emissions, which are then auctioned each quarter.

-In 2020, Virginia became the first southern state to join RGGI.
-The state’s proceeds from these quarterly auctions are then used for energy-efficient affordable housing, coastal resilience, and community flood preparedness.

-What energy efficiency programs does RGGI fund?
-Virginia is the only RGGI state that dedicates fifty percent of its carbon-trading funds to make both new and existing low-income housing more energy-efficient, allowing weatherization providers and affordable housing developers to provide safe, affordable, and energy-efficient homes to low-income families like never before.
-In Virginia’s first year of participation, RGGI provided nearly $114 million in revenue for energy-efficiency programs.
+In 2020, Virginia became the first southern state to join RGGI and is the only RGGI state that dedicates fifty percent of its proceeds from these auctions towards making low-income, affordable housing more energy-efficient.
+These funds allow weatherization providers and affordable housing developers to provide safe, affordable, and energy-efficient homes to low-income families like never before.
+During the first two years of participation, RGGI provided $250M to make low-income housing in Virginia more energy efficient.

-VAEEC’s Official Comments to the Air Board in Support of RGGI (submitted 10/13/22)
+- VAEEC’s Official Comments to the Air Board in Support of RGGI (submitted 10/13/22)